Have you ever had a Pension Transfer with Sesame?

-- I was not informed or given information by Sesame about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not advised or given information by Sesame about how my new pension plan would perform and work compared to my workplace pension plan.

 - I was not informed or told by Sesame that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.

-- I was not advised or informed bySesame that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not informed or told bySesame that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.

 - I felt pressured by Sesame into transferring my pension even though it posed a higher risk.